suit-wg/information-model/draft-ietf-suit-information-model.md

 Typically, loading is done by copying an image from its permanent storage location into its active use location.
 The metadata allows operations such as decryption, decompression, and unpacking to be performed during that copy.

-This element is OPTIONAL to implement.
+This element is OPTIONAL.

 Implements: [REQ.USE.LOAD](#req-use-load)

 ## Run-time metadata {#manifest-element-exec-metadata}

 Run-time metadata provides the device with any extra information needed to boot the device.
-This may include information such as the entry-point of an XIP image or the kernel command-line of a Linux image.
+This may include the entry-point of an XIP image or the kernel command-line to boot a Linux image.

-This element is OPTIONAL to implement.
+This element is OPTIONAL.

 Implements: [REQ.USE.EXEC](#req-use-exec)

 ## Payload {#manifest-element-payload}

-The Payload element is contained within the manifest or manifest envelope.
-This enables the manifest and payload to be delivered simultaneously.
-Typically this is used for delivering small payloads such as cryptographic keys, or configuration data.
+The Payload element is contained within the manifest or manifest envelope and enables the manifest and payload to be delivered simultaneously.
+This is used for delivering small payloads, such as cryptographic keys or configuration data.

-This element is OPTIONAL to implement.
+This element is OPTIONAL.

 Implements: [REQ.USE.PAYLOAD](#req-use-payload)

 ## Manifest Envelope Element: Delegation Chain {#manifest-element-key-claims}

-It is OPTIONAL for the [Signature](#manifest-element-signature) to cover the delegation chain.
 The delegation chain offers enhanced authorization functionality via authorization tokens.
 Each token itself is protected and does not require another layer of protection.
 Because the delegation chain is needed to verify the signature, it must be placed in the Manifest Envelope, rather than the Manifest.

-This element is OPTIONAL to implement.
+This element is OPTIONAL.

 Implements: [REQ.USE.DELEGATION](#req-use-delegation)

 # Security Considerations {#design-motivation}

 The following sub-sections describe the threat model, user stories, security requirements, and usability requirements.
 This section also provides the motivations for each of the manifest information elements.

 ## Threat Model {#threat-model}